datocms/gatsby-source-datocms/README.md

 Images coming from DatoCMS can be queried so that they can be used with [gatsby-image](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-image), a React component specially designed to work seamlessly with Gatsby's GraphQL queries that implements advanced image loading techniques to easily and completely optimize image loading for your sites.

-### Responsive Sizes
+### Responsive fluid

 This GraphQL option allows you to generate responsive images that automatically respond to different device screen resolution and widths.
 E.g. a smartphone browser will download a much smaller image than a desktop device.

-Instead of specifying a width and height, with `sizes` you specify a `maxWidth`, the max width the container of the images reaches.
+Instead of specifying a width and height, with `fluid` you specify a `maxWidth`, the max width the container of the images reaches.

 ```jsx
 import React from 'react'